Business Administration MBA

 Additional Requirements:

 MBA candidates are required to complete three academic development and three professional development workshops.
-Workshops are delivered through a variety of modalities to meet the demands of the busy working professional.
-Workshops change each academic term based on market and employer demands.
-Examples of academic workshops include, but are not limited to, "Big Data," "Data Visualization," "Design Inquiry," and "Making the Most of Infographics."
-Examples of professional development workshops include, but are not limited to, "Communicating to the Point," "Creating and Delivering High-Impact Presentations," "Great on the Job," "Lunch/Coffee with Leaders," and "Personal Branding."
-Program administration tracks student completion as students are not permitted to register for their capstone course unless all professional development requirements have been met.
+Workshops are delivered through a variety of modalities to meet various scheduling needs.
+Workshops change each academic term based on availability.
+Student participation is tracked electronically.
+Students are not permitted to register for their capstone course unless all professional development requirements have been met.

 For Full-Time MBA Students:

-Full-time MBA candidates are required to complete a non-credit internship to better prepare them for the post-MBA job market.
-This added employment experience provides students with real-world experience in their area of interest, creates the opportunity to extend professional networks, and ultimately better positions full-time MBA candidates in their job search.
-Internships are expected to be a minimum of 400 hours and not to exceed a maximum of 1,000 hours during the Full-time MBA program of study.
+Full-time MBA candidates are required to complete a non-credit internship in the summer between their first and second year of study to better prepare them for the post-MBA job market.
+The internship exposes students to opportunities in their area of interest while expanding their professional networks.
+Internships are expected to be a minimum of 400 hours and should not exceed 1,000 hours during the Full-time MBA program of study.

 For Online MBA Students:

-Online MBA candidates are required to participate in a one-week on-campus residency.
+Online MBA candidates are required to participate in a five-day opening residency that can be completed in person or online, depending on the time of year.
 Residency includes networking, professional development and the first course of the program.

 Contacts